 Well, it’s that time of the year!
-Most kids around me and, of course, not only kids, but also adults like me, whose job is teaching from Pre-K to university are all going back to school!
+Most kids around me and, of course, not only kids, but also adults like me, whose job is teaching from Pre-K to university, are all going back to school… well, sort of… remotely… with hopes of going back to normal in the spring semester.

 Happy School Year to all students, teachers, and parents!